-- May ask the individual to provide 2 forms of identification - May contact the individual via phone to confirm the request was made - Will respond without delay and within 1 month of receipt of the request - Will provide the information free of charge - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
-We will inform the individual of this within 1 month, and explain why the extension is necessary
+- May ask the individual to provide 2 forms of identification. - May contact the individual via phone to confirm the request was made. - Will respond without delay and within 1 month of receipt of the request (or receipt of the additional information needed to confirm identity, where relevant). - Will provide the information free of charge. - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
+We will inform the individual of this within 1 month and explain why the extension is necessary.

-We will not disclose information for a variety or reasons, such as if it:
+We may not disclose information for a variety of reasons, such as if it:

-Might cause serious harm to the physical or mental health of the pupil or another individual

-- Would reveal that the child is at risk of abuse, where the disclosure of that information would not be in the child's best interests - Would include another person's personal data that we can't reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references or exam scripts
+- Might cause serious harm to the physical or mental health of the pupil or another individual. - Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Would include another person's personal data that we cannot reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it. - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts.

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee which takes into account administrative costs (see Charging and Remissions Policy).
+If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
+We will take into account whether the request is repetitive in nature when making this decision.